JFSaton/PreLoader/README.md

 # PreLoader

-PreLoader is a script that leverage browser native caipabilites to create resource hints.
+PreLoader is a script that leverage browser native capabilities to create resource hints.
-Current version of the API allows to load and cache asset types like: document, image, script, font.
+Current version of the API allows to work with asset types like: document, image, script, font.
 As well as to use dns-prefech and preconnect link attributes.

 ## Setting up is easy!